Singapore Masonic Library

 By 1923, the library contained some three thousand books.
 These were all lost during the Japanese occupation of Freemasons' Hall.
 Efforts are now being taken to replenish the library.

 The Singapore Masonic Library is located at :

 Freemasons' Hall, 23A Coleman Street, Singapore 179806

-It is a short distance from the Central Business District and easily accessible by public transport with the closest Mass Rapid Transit Station being City Hall MRT Station.
-There also bus-stops within short walking distance.
+It is a short distance from the Central Business District and easily accessible by public transport with the closest Mass Rapid Transit Station being Clarke Quay and City Hall MRT Stations.
+There are also bus-stops within short walking distance.
 Taxis are easily available.